chmike/securecookie/README.md

 ### Instantiating a cookie object

-To return an error if an argument is invalid, use `securecookie.New()`.
+A secure cookie is instantiated with the `New` function.
+It returns an error if an argument is invalid.

 ``` Go
 obj, err := securecookie.New("session", key, securecookie.Params{